GussSoares/triggercmd-cli/README.md

 ### Important!

 My contribuction its only this CLI.
-All credit by develop TriggerCMD CLI is to [Russell VanderMey](https://github.com/rvmey/).
+All credit by develop TriggerCMD Agent is to [Russell VanderMey](https://github.com/rvmey/).

 ### Full Documentation